Setting Clear Goals for Your Business Blog (Before You Write a Word)

 How to Track if Your Blog Is Achieving Its Goals

-Tracking the success of your blog is actually quite simple.
+Tracking your blog’s success is actually quite simple.

 There are many plugins you can leverage if your site is built on WordPress.
-Google’s Site Kit is a good one that allows you to view your analytical data directly from your site dashboard.
+Google’s Site Kit is a good option that lets you view your analytics data directly from your site dashboard.

 In general, however, you want to utilise Google Analytics, Google Search Console, Bing Webmaster Tools, and any keyword or SEO tools you use.
 These will enable you to view core metrics of your website through their performance tabs or analytical dashboards.